"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Introduction

-In traditional software development, vulnerability reporting has been facilitated through Bug Bounty Programs (BBPs) and Vulnerability Disclosure Programs (VDPs).
-These mechanisms have proven effective in motivating researchers and helping vendors improve security~\cite{luna2019productivity,walshe2020empirical}.
-Prior empirical work has studied BBPs and VDPs before the widespread deployment of AI technologies~\cite{zhao18,Walshe23}.
-Yet it remains uncertain whether such mechanisms can be effectively adapted to address AI-specific vulnerabilities~\cite{Cattell24,Hall25}.
+In traditional software security, vulnerability reporting has been facilitated by bug bounty programs (BBPs) and vulnerability disclosure programs (VDPs).
+These mechanisms have proven effective in incentivizing researchers and helping vendors improve security~\cite{luna2019productivity,walshe2020empirical}.
+Prior empirical studies examined BBPs' and VDPs' disclosure policies before the rapid adoption of AI techniques~\cite{zhao18,Walshe23}.
+It is unclear whether these mechanisms can translate effectively to AI-specific vulnerabilities~\cite{Cattell24,Hall25}.

-To address this gap, we analyze the vulnerability disclosure policies of 264 AI vendors.
-Our study combines snapshot and longitudinal measurements with a qualitative assessment of disclosure practices among major AI providers.
-We ask the following research questions and find the following: \begin{itemize} \itemsep0em \item[\textbf{RQ1}] \textit{What is the current landscape of vulnerability disclosure in the AI industry, and how has it changed over time?} \item[\textbf{RQ2}] \textit{In what ways do vendors address AI vulnerabilities, and what positions do they adopt?} \item[\textbf{RQ3}] \textit{To what extent are disclosure practices aligned with real-world AI incidents and academic research?} \end{itemize}
+To address this gap, our study analyzes the vulnerability disclosure policies of 264 AI vendors.
+We conducted snapshot and longitudinal measurements, and qualitatively analyzed the policies of major AI vendors.
+We ask the following research questions and find the following:

-\textbf{Contribution.} For RQ1, our analysis shows that 36\% of AI vendors do not provide any disclosure channel, while only 18\% explicitly mention AI security in their policies, with the earliest reference appearing in 2018.
-Vulnerabilities described in terms of traditional security objectives are most reliably treated as in-scope (90\%).
-In contrast, coverage of AI-specific weaknesses is less consistent: prompt injection (71\%), adversarial examples (80\%), and model extraction (90\%).
-Certain categories are seldom accepted, including jailbreaking (27\%), harmful or unsafe outputs (45\%), and hallucinations (17\%).
-We also observed that AI-related vulnerabilities were more frequently rewarded at higher levels than conventional vulnerabilities (\textit{n} = 9 vs. \textit{n} = 4).